lewiscodes/Battleships/ReadMe.txt

 SUMMARY
+A game of battleships against the computer!

 TECHNICAL SUMMARY
+Built using React.JS and Redux.

 FUTURE ENHANCEMENTS
 * intercept a page refresh to make sure the user doesn't lose their game progress.